PyLink/PyLink/README.md

     - For optimal functionality (mode overrides in relay, etc.), consider adding `UWorld{}` blocks / U-lines for every server that PyLink spawns.

 Other TS6 and P10 variations may work, but are not officially supported.

+### Clientbot

+Since v1.0, PyLink supports connecting to IRCds as a relay bot and forwarding users back, similar to Janus' Clientbot.
+This can be useful if the IRCd a network used isn't supported, or if you want to relay certain channels without fully linking with a network.

+For Relay to work properly with Clientbot, be sure to load the `relay_clientbot` plugin in conjunction with `relay`.